MoeraOrg/moeraorg.github.io/development/protocols/headers.md

         [domain-name=&lt;domain name>]
 </h4>

-This header is sent by the node to a plugin when forwarding user request to it.
+This header is sent by the node to a plugin when forwarding a user request to it.
 All fields have the same meaning as corresponding fields of [`PluginContext`][3] structure.